Key establishment \`a la Merkle in a quantum world: Fully Classical Key Establishment Scheme

 \subsection{Quantum Attack}

-\begin{theorem} There exists an eavesdropping strategy that outputs the pair $(x,x')$ in Protocol~\ref{proto:cvq} with $O(N^{13/12})$ expected quantum queries to functions $f$ and~$g$. \end{theorem}
+\begin{theorem} There exists a quantum eavesdropping strategy that obtains the key established in Protocol~\ref{proto:cvq} with $O(N^{7/6})$ expected queries to functions $f$ and~$t$. \end{theorem}

-\begin{proof} A quantum eavesdropper can set up a walk in a Johnson graph very similar to the one explained in Sect.~\ref{attackQ}, except that now the nodes in the graph contain some number~$r$ (to~be determined later) of distinct elements of~$X'$ (rather than of~$X$).
-The eavesdropper can find random elements of~$X'$ from his knowledge of~$Y'$ with an expected
+\begin{proof} A quantum eavesdropper can set-up a quantum walk very similar to the one explained in Section~\ref{attackQ}, except that now the domain is of size $N^2$ instead of $N^3$.
+The eavesdropper can find random elements of~$X$ from his knowledge of~$Y$ with an expected